 The Real Mrs. Tobias

-COMING SEPTEMBER 13 FROM HARPER PERENNIAL
+AVAILABLE NOW FROM HARPER PERENNIAL

 A sharply funny and big-hearted multi-generational story about the deeply complicated relationships between mothers- and daughters-in-law, told through three women who marry into the same family, a treat for fans of The Nest and Fleischmann Is in Trouble.